ClermontDigital/markupai/README.md

 vendor/bin/phpunit tests/Unit/
 ```

-**Security Note**: Never commit real API tokens to source control.
-Integration tests will automatically skip if no token is provided.

 ## License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

-## Support

-For support, please visit the [Markup.ai documentation](https://docs.markup.ai) or contact support@markup.ai.

 ## Contributing